Sanix-Darker/testa/README.md

 # First you need to cd where the json file is:
 cd ./examples

-# Tesla will perform tests following what it is on tjs.json
+# Testa will perform tests following what it is on tjs.json
-python tesla.py -c ./javascript/tesla.json
+python testa.py -c ./javascript/testa.json

 # Or for PYTHON
-python tesla.py -c ./python/tesla.json
+python testa.py -c ./python/testa.json

 # Or for PHP
-python tesla.py -c ./python/tesla.json
+python testa.py -c ./python/testa.json

 # Or for Ruby
-python tesla.py -c ./ruby/tesla.json
+python testa.py -c ./ruby/testa.json
 ```
-And that's where the magic of Tesla is, for any language, you have only to write a simple JSON file and specify paths where you will do tests.
+And that's where the magic of Testa is, for any language, you have only to write a simple JSON file and specify paths where you will do tests.

 ## DEMO